amylokh/auth-api/README.md

 Simple auth api which can be used to -

-1. Register new users
+1. Register new users.
 Path: `/api/register`

-2. Login
+2. Login.
 Path: `/api/login`

-3. Verify whether logged in user is valid or not
+3. Verify whether logged in user is valid or not.
 Path: `/api/verify`